 DAVID GREENE, HOST:

-The Getty's director is dismissing the situation as normal procedure, and is looking forward to quote, "a positive outcome."
-Then again, last year, a British museum successfully raised $12.5 million dollars to keep a Manet painting in its halls.
+The Getty's director is dismissing this situation as normal procedure, and is looking forward to quote, "a positive outcome."
+Then again, last year, a British museum successfully raised $12.5 million to keep a Manet painting in its halls.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.